Althea Thauberger: Biography

-Althea Thauberger currently lives and works in Vancouver, where she is an Associate Professor in the Department of Art History, Visual Art and Theory at the University of British Columbia.
+Althea Thauberger currently lives and works in Vancouver, where she is an associate professor in the Department of Art History, Visual Art and Theory at the University of British Columbia.

 Thauberger obtained her Bachelor of Fine Arts in Photography at Concordia University in 2000 and went on to complete her Master of Fine Arts at the University of Victoria in 2002.
 In 2009–2010, she studied at the European Graduate School as a PhD candidate.
 Before Thauberger's professorship at University of British Columbia, she had taught at Emily Carr University of Art and Design, Simon Fraser University, and University of Victoria as a sessional instructor, and was invited to teach at Akademie výtvarných umĕni v Praze (Academy of Fine Arts, Prague) as a guest professor, and at Concordia University as a visiting professor.

 In 2003, Thauberger was awarded a Vancouver Arts Development Award and was a regional finalist for the Sobey Art Award.
 She was also the recipient of British Columbia's most prestigious annual awards for the visual arts, VIVA award in 2011.

 In 2009, Thauberger travelled to Kandahar, Afghanistan, on a Canadian Forces Artists Program assignment.
 While there, she produced the collaborative work Kandahar International Airport (2009), in which twelve female soldiers portray themselves as themselves on the grounds of this Afghan modernist architectural icon from the 1960s.

 Major works

 Preuzmimo Benčić (Take Back Benčić) (2014)

-Set against the highly complicated political and economic context of the former Yugoslavian state, on the site of Benčić, the former worker-managed factory in Rijeka, the fifty-seven minutes experimental film is a socially engaged and layered documentation that offers an idiosyncratic approach to the investigation of the complexities of expressing labour, the revelation of boundaries and social class, and the exploration of alternative models of governance.
+Set against the political and economic context of the former Yugoslavian state, on the site of Benčić, the former worker-managed factory in Rijeka, the fifty-seven minutes experimental film explores themes of labor, social class, and alternative models of governance.

 Thauberger initiated the film as a framework for continuing a critical and generative dialogue about the multiple values of the factory, the restructuring of Rijeka's political economy, and the paradigms of cultural industries.
-She worked with sixty-seven local children performers who are divided into the roles of “artists” or former workers who have been permitted to temporarily re-occupy the complex, and “mayors” who discuss their own plans for its regeneration.
+She worked with sixty-seven local children performers who are divided into the roles of "artists" or former workers who have been permitted to temporarily re-occupy the complex, and "mayors" who discuss their own plans for its regeneration.
 By using children as her cast, Thauberger is able to conjure an inviting illusion of play whilst still encouraging scrutiny of the larger issues underlying the project and the potential socioeconomic failures related to creative regeneration.
-Preuzmimo Benčić, is akin to 20th century forms of radical theatre, such as Bertolt Brecht’s Lehrstücke or techniques within Augusto Boal’s Theatre of the Oppressed.
+Preuzmimo Benčić, is akin to 20th century forms of radical theatre, such as Bertolt Brecht's Lehrstücke or techniques within Augusto Boal's Theatre of the Oppressed.
 In both forms, there is no division between the actors and the audience and play-acting is employed as an instructive process.
 Thauberger sees the explorations of the relations between work, art and play as the fundament of this project, and her experience of working with children as mutual empowerment process that invokes imagination, wonder and empathy.